Suunto Spark brings air-conduction technology to Suunto's headphones

 Immersive sound without losing awareness

 Suunto Spark delivers a listening experience that is both engaging and responsible.
-The hybrid multi-driver system produces balanced mids, clear highs, and dynamic bass, while advanced sound leakage reduction helps maintain sound leakage in public spaces.
-Dual microphones with environmental noise cancellation ensure calls remain clear even in busy environments.

-For users who want deeper immersion, Spark supports Hi-Res Audio via LHDC 5.0, preserving fine details and delivering more natural sound reproduction.
-Head-tracking spatial audio adds a 3D listening dimension that moves with the user, enhancing the sense of presence while staying connected to the world around them.

-Through Suunto app, users can tailor the sound to their preferences with customizable EQ settings or choose from preset modes making Spark adaptable to different moods, music styles, and environments.
+The hybrid multi-driver system produces balanced sound, while advanced sound leakage reduction helps minimize disturbance in public spaces.
+Dual microphones with environmental noise cancellation ensure calls remain clear in busy environments.
+Spark also supports Hi-Res Audio via LHDC 5.0 and head-tracking spatial audio, enhancing immersion while keeping users connected to the world around them.
+Through the Suunto app, users can tailor sound with customizable EQ settings and preset modes.

 Extending beyond audio with integrated health and training support